 Single-phase power is used for residential customers predominantly.
 Those who live in high-rise buildings may be supplied with three-phase power because their building as a whole may require more power overall.
 There are two broad types of single-phase wiring — 120 volts and 240 volts.

-A 120-volt single phase wiring is what's called phase-to-neutral wiring.
-These circuits have tow wires for carrying current — a hot wire and a neutral wire.
+A 120-volt single-phase wiring is what's called phase-to-neutral wiring.
+These circuits have two wires for carrying current — a hot wire and a neutral wire.
 The hot wire carries the current from the circuit breaker, while the neutral wire returns the current.
 The neutral wire is usually white and the hot wire is any color except for green or white.

-Three phase power is used in the industry more commonly.
-Most commercial enterprises, factors and some farms will require three phase power.
+Three-phase power is used in the industry more commonly, but not in households.
+Most commercial enterprises, factories, and some farms will require three-phase power.
 A three-phase circuit has three power lines, plus one neutral return path.
-Again, there are two broad types of three phase wiring.
+Again, there are two broad types of three-phase wiring.

 What Is the Difference Between Single Phase and Three Phase?

-The clue to the difference between one phase and three phase supply is in the name.
-Single phase has just one "motion," while three phase has three.
-Three phase power offers the potential for a stronger current, but it is also more adaptable as any one of the three phases can complete the circuit.
-Three phase power also provides a more consistent current.
+The clue to the difference between single-phase and three-phase supply is in the name.
+Single-phase has just one "motion," while three-phase has three.
+Three-phase power offers the potential for a stronger current, but it is also more adaptable as any one of the three phases can complete the circuit.
+Three-phase power also provides a more consistent current.